DidYouRebootIT/active-directory-lab/README.md

 ![Creating a user](images/13.%20Making%20a%20new%20user.png)

 Logged into the Windows 11 VM using this account.
-Login was successful, confirming the full AD authentication chain was working — client contacts DC, DC authenticates the user, session starts.
+Login was successful, confirming the full AD authentication chain was working: client contacts DC, DC authenticates the user, session starts.

 ![Successful login](images/14.%20Stefanija%20Stefanovska%20successful%20login.png)